Webinar: How I Invested Under $30K & Got Permanent Residency In Brazil: Register Now

 Trades With Everyone

-Brazil sells beef to China, soybeans to Europe, aircraft to the US, and iron ore to India.
+In addition to a large domestic market, Brazil sells beef to China, soybeans to Europe, aircraft to the US, and iron ore to India.
 It doesn't pick sides in trade wars.
-If America sanctions Russia or China retaliates, Brazilian businesses keep operating normally — and so do foreign residents.
+It belongs to trade blocs like BRICS and Mercosur.

 Think Bigger Than Brazil

-Brazil is part of something called MERCOSUR — think of it like a South American version of the EU, but without the political drama.
-It's a trade bloc of five countries (Brazil, Argentina, Uruguay, Paraguay, and Bolivia) that are increasingly opening borders to each other's residents and businesses.
-Living in Brazil doesn't just give you Brazil.
-It gives you a base in a 284-million-person market that's building new trade routes with China, India, and Southeast Asia.
+Brazil is part of something called MERCOSUR — think of it like a South American version of the EU.
+It's a trade bloc of five countries - Brazil, Argentina, Uruguay, Paraguay, and Bolivia - that are increasingly opening borders to each other's residents and businesses.
+If you become a Brazilian citizens, you also have freedom of movement across a 284-million-person market.

 "Brazil doesn't need to be the next superpower.
 It just needs to be big enough, stable enough, and far enough away that you have real options if the world you know changes faster than you expected."